 Raft the Royal Gorge with River Runners

 Are you looking for the best whitewater in Colorado?
-Check out our 5 reasons to Raft the Royal Gorge.
-Save 20% if you book by Monday, July 29.
+Check out our five reasons to Raft the Royal Gorge.

 1. World-Class Whitewater

 The Royal Gorge of the Arkansas River has one of the longest whitewater rafting seasons in Colorado – starting in April and going through September.
 You can experience exciting class IV (V) rapids at low, medium, and high flows with more than 15 named rapids including Sunshine Falls, Sledgehammer, The Grateful Dead, The Narrows, and Wall Slammer to name a few.

 There is no shortage of history as you raft the Royal Gorge.
 You’ll hear stories on topics ranging from Native Americans, famous explorers, and U.S. presidents, to railroad wars, human ingenuity, and renowned engineering.
 Hear about how the Utes and other native tribes used the Royal Gorge as a staging ground for buffalo hunts and favored the area for its mild winters.
 See markings from the Zebulon Pike expedition in 1812.
 Float by the hanging bridge where Teddy Roosevelt visited the park in 1907.
 See gun stations from the Royal Gorge Railroad War built in late 1870, and the wooden water pipeline built by prisoners in the early 1900s.
 Float 1,000 feet under the Royal Gorge Bridge – built in 1929.

 Rafting through a 3.2-million-year-old piece of geologic wonder is awe-inspiring.
 You get to witness the gorge rise and form on your way in, float through 1,200-foot walls once in the middle, and then see the gorge diminish on your way out.
 It is a trip like no other.